WistfulHopes/NightSkyEngine/Doxygen/md/create-state.md

 - The Entry Stance determines what character stance (standing, crouching, jumping) the state may be entered from.
 If it is set to None, any state will work.
 - Input Condition Lists handles input conditions.
 If one Condition List's requirements is met, the state may be entered.

-Start by setting the State name to 5A, and the entry stance to Standing.
+Start by setting the State name to a fitting Gameplay Tag (such as "Attack.Normal.5A"), and the entry stance to Standing.
 For the Input Condition Lists, add one entry, then open the dropdowns.
 You will notice a new array, called Input Conditions.
 These are the actual conditions that the list contains.
 All of these conditions must be met in order for the list to be considered successful.

 For now, add a new entry into the Condition's Sequence, and set the Input Flag to A (for light).
 Then, set the Method of the condition to Once.
 This means that it will only register the input on first press.